gllmAR/docsify-pdf-generate/README.md

 ## SVG Support

-SVG images are fully supported and preserved as vector graphics in the PDF:
+SVG images are fully supported but don't preserve vector graphics in the PDF, they are rasterized:

 ![Vector SVG Example](https://upload.wikimedia.org/wikipedia/commons/0/02/SVG_logo.svg)